arpit2412/InstanceGM/README.md

 - In order to run Red Mini-ImageNet you must have dataset stored in your local machine and then we can mount that folder to docker image using `-v` parameter while running InstanceGM

-`wandb docker run --gpus 1 -v absolute_path_of_redMini/:/src/red_blue/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_redMini.py "`
+`wandb docker run --gpus 1 -v absolute_path_of_redMini/:/src/red_blue/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_redMini.py"`

 - Please replace `absolute_path_of_redMini` with your absolute path of Red Mini-ImageNet dataset

 - To record the progress with all the loss curves, accuracy curves and sample images, we used [wandb](https://wandb.ai/).
 If you are using it for first time it might ask you for wandb credentials

-- Following the literature the noise rates considered were 0.2, 0.4, 0.6, 0.8 (default is 0.2)
+- Following the literature the noise rates considered were 0.2, 0.4, 0.6, 0.8 (default is 0.2).
+Can be easily changed adding --r like `python instanceGM_redMini.py --r 0.4` in above command

 - CIFAR10/CIFAR100 configurations are followed to run this